Skip to content

 01

-Secure Sockets Layer (SSL) / Transport Layer Security (TLS) for secure web browsing (HTTPS)
+Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols

 02